Lindydancer/multicolumn/README.md

 ## Resizing the frame

-* `multicolumn-resize-frame` resized and repositions the frame to accommodate side-by-side windows of a specific width.
+* `multicolumn-resize-frame` resizes and repositions the frame to accommodate side-by-side windows of a specific width.
 You can use this as an alternative to using a full-screen mode.
 * `multicolumn-resize-and-split-frame` resizes and positions